Search for an item here.

 There are two formats: PAL (Phase Alternate Lines) and NTSC (National Television Standards Committee).

-NTSC is used mainly in North America, Japan, Mexico and Canada, and PAL is used almost everywhere else in the world including Australia and NZ.
+NTSC is used mainly in North America, Japan, Mexico and Canada, and PAL is used almost everywhere else in the world including Australia and New Zealand.

 Most televisions and DVD players have been designed over the past few years to support both PAL and NTSC.
 But say for example if you play a NTSC DVD on a PAL ONLY system, and vice versa, the picture on your monitor will be distorted or skip and scroll on the screen.